RicYaben/blog/_portfolio/riotpot.md

 ```

 2. **To include middlewares that interact with the transiting connections from attacker to service.**
-   Proxy middlewares were created to intercept connections from attackers to the honeypot, and take further actions such as dropping the connection, upgrading or fingerprinting the attacker.
+   Proxy middlewares were created to intercept connections from attackers to the honeypot, and take further actions such as dropping the connection, upgrading or fingerprinting the attacker ([#64](https://github.com/aau-network-security/riotpot/issues/64)).
    For reference, the connection becomes `attacker -> proxy -> middleware -> service`
    The implementation has been limited to create the structure necessary for developing these middlewares, but no middleware was introduced during the project.